• Skip to primary navigation

 Oh no!
 You’re out of cream of coconut?
 Don’t stress.

-If you need a substitute for cream of coconut, combine 4 ounces coconut cream, ½ cup granulated sugar and a pinch of salt in a small saucepan and heat over low heat, stirring frequently until the sugar is dissolved.
+If you need a substitute for cream of coconut, combine 4 ounces of coconut cream, 1/2 cup granulated sugar, and a pinch of salt in a small saucepan and heat over low heat, stirring frequently until the sugar is dissolved.

-Let cool then transfer to container and chill in the fridge until ready to use.
+Let cool then transfer to a container and chill in the fridge until ready to use.

 Don’t have coconut rum?

 No problem.
-You can use regular spiced rum in place of coconut rum, but change it to 3 ounces light rum and 5 ounces cream of coconut.
+You can use regular spiced rum in place of coconut rum, but change it to 3 ounces of light rum and 5 ounces of cream of coconut.

 Two vibrant red and cream colored frozen drinks with wedges of pineapple with one being lifted